TimGudlewski/wiki-film-scraper/README.md

 The choices parameter can be a list of strings, or a list of dictionaries with 'name' and 'year' properties.
 Include a release year for each film title to avoid unwanted search results.

-Call **set_films** to search the films and save them to the 'films' attribute of the Scraper instance.
+Call **set_films** to search the films and set them to the 'films' attribute of the Scraper instance.
 Call **save_films** to save the films and their details to a JSON file.
 ```python
 my_scraper.set_films()